nvantan94/challenge-quod-ai/README.md

-# A data pipeline for detecting healthiest git projects
+# A data pipeline for detecting the healthiest git projects
-This project implements a simple data pipeline that detect top 100 healthiest git projects for the last 30 days using data from https://www.gharchive.org/
+This project implements a simple data pipeline that detect the top 100 healthiest git projects for the last 30 days using data from https://www.gharchive.org/

 # Technical Decisions